NikhilSinha0/nba_projections/README.md

 ## NBA Projections

-This project aims to project a timeseries of a drafted player's NBA career based on their collegiate stats (or G League Ignite/international league stats), and some other information if it exists like a high school ranking or combine measurements.
+This project aims to project a timeseries of a drafted player's NBA career based on their collegiate stats (or G League Ignite/international league stats when available), and some other information if it exists like a high school ranking or combine measurements.
 It will also find the most similar players using vector similarity.
 Importantly, this projection does not account for players who were drafted with no post-high school experience.
 This is because high school statistics are hard to come by in a standard format so projecting based off just a ranking is far too volatile.

 ### Usage